ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/afrc/p1-intro.md

 | ----------- | ----------- |
 | ![Uncompressed](images/sponza_default.png) | ![AFRC 2BPC](images/sponza_afrc.png) |

-More information can be found in [this blog](https://community.arm.com/arm-community-blogs/b/graphics-gaming-and-vr-blog/posts/arm-immortalis-g715-developer-overview) and in [this Vulkan sample](https://github.com/KhronosGroup/Vulkan-Samples/blob/main/samples/performance/image_compression_control/README.adoc).
+More information can be found in [this blog on Arm® Immortalis™](https://community.arm.com/arm-community-blogs/b/graphics-gaming-and-vr-blog/posts/arm-immortalis-g715-developer-overview) and in [this Vulkan sample](https://github.com/KhronosGroup/Vulkan-Samples/blob/main/samples/performance/image_compression_control/README.adoc).

 Whereas default lossless compression can be transparently handled by the driver to improve performance, it is up to developers to explicitly enable fixed-rate compression for those images that will benefit the most from it.